 Medical treatments for autism have been in existence for well over 30 years.
 It wasn’t until the formation of the Defeat Autism Now!
 (DAN!) group in the mid-90’s that knowledge of these treatments became more accessible.
-This came about as a direct result of concerned parents and professionals (many of them with children on the spectrum of their own) wanting to understand and treat the disorder more effectively.
+This came about as a direct result of concerned parents and professionals (many of them with children of their own on the spectrum) wanting to understand and treat the disorder more effectively.

 At conferences around the world, you can find medical doctors presenting case studies showing how biomedical treatments have been effective in treating co-occurring medical conditions.
 After implementing changes like diet and/or supplementing deficient vitamins and minerals etc., parents often remark on improved language, eye contact, social engagement and their child’s ability to learn.